 You can do everything SEO books and guides tell you to do and that still won’t guarantee a good ranking.
 It’s normal to want to pull your hair out.
 We know a few good people who have.

-But before you begin tugging at your hair, we’ll let you in on something—it’s not so much what needs to be done but how to do it better.
+But before you begin tugging at your hair, we’ll let you in on something—with writing good SEO content, it’s not so much what needs to be done but how to do it better.

 And this is exactly what Rand Fishkin’s 10x content theory speaks of.
 To rank well for a keyword, instead of replicating and emulating what those in the top 10 are doing, create something that’s 10 times better.